 Benefits of Vaccine Passports

-Vaccine passports have been proposed as a measure to promote the reopening of a country’s borders to the rest of the world.
+Vaccine passports are a means of promoting the reopening of a country’s borders to the rest of the world.

 Vaccinations offer protection against the virus and thus, by showing proof of vaccination using a vaccine passport, one may be able to bypass mandatory quarantine requirements.
-This loosens travel restrictions and may even relax the requirement currently present in many countries that incoming travellers have to undergo a swab test and test negative before being allowed into the country.
+This loosens travel restrictions and may even relax entry requirements currently present in many countries, such as incoming travellers having to undergo a swab test and test negative before being allowed into the country.